 The period and the method of amortization of an intangible asset with a finite useful life are reviewed at least at each reporting date.
 Changes in the EUL or the expected pattern of consumption of future economic benefits embodied in the asset is accounted for by changing the amortization period or method, as appropriate, and are treated as changes in accounting estimates.
 The amortization expense on intangible assets with finite useful lives is recognized under 'Cost of sales and services' and 'General and administrative expenses' in profit or loss in the consolidated statement of comprehensive income in the expense category consistent with the function of the intangible asset.
-Intangible assets may be impaired.
+Intangible assets with finite lives are assessed for impairment, whenever there is an indication that the intangible assets may be impaired.